tecladocode/web-dev-bootcamp/curriculum/section05/lectures/03_colour_theory/README.md

+---
+title: Representing colour
+slug: representing-colour
+tags:
+  - How to
+  - Written
+categories:
+  - Video
+section_number: 3
+excerpt: An excerpt of the lecture's content goes here.
+---

 # Representing colour

 There are many ways we can represent colours in a computer.
 You might have heard about RGB, CYMK, and maybe even HSL.
 Each of these is a different colour model, and they each represent colours in a different way.